steresa2001/employee_directory/README.md

 Steven Gore

 # Description
 Employee directory for a fictitious company.
-You can click on on an employee card and a modal will open containing more information for the employee.
+Employee data comes from (RANDOM USER GENERATOR) a free, open-source API for generating random user data.
+Like Lorem Ipsum, but for people. called You can click on on an employee card and a modal will open containing more information for the employee.

 # Installation
 	•	Download or clone from Github